hgyxbll/cheat/README.md

 	8 successful and 2 failed of 12 run
 	FAILURE

-The executable runs tests in
+The results are reported in four parts.

- isolated subprocesses if possible, so the suite does not crash if one of the tests does.
+The first part is a progress bar, where

+* a success is a green dot,
+* a failure is a red colon,
+* a crash is a red exclamation mark,
+* a time out is a yellow exclamation mark and
+* an ignored outcome is signaled with a yellow question mark.

-The results are reported in a format similar to what many popular C compilers produce.
+The second part contains diagnostic messages in a format similar to what many popular C compilers produce.

-All of the options are in section 6.2.
+The third part, omitted here, would hold the captured output and error streams.

+The fourth and last part, which is always shown, briefly summarizes all of that.

+You can control the behavior of the test suite with command line options.
+They are presented in sections 3.3 and 7.2.

 ## 2   Overview